sonamsamdupkhangsar/spring-authorization-serve/README.md

  checkClientInOrg --check clientOrganization repository--> clientOrganizationRepo[(clientOrganization)]

- checkClientInOrg -->|Yes|clientIsInOrg[client is associated to org] checkClientInOrg -->|No|checkClientInUserRelationship{is client associated to User only?}
- clientIsInOrg --> checkUserExistsInOrg{does user Exists in a org?}
+ checkClientInOrg -->|Yes|clientIsInOrg[client is associated to org] checkClientInOrg -->|No|checkClientUserRelationship["check if client is associated to user only?"] clientIsInOrg --> checkUserExistsInOrg{does user Exists in a org?}
  checkUserExistsInOrg --call--> organizationRestService["organization-rest-service"]
  checkUserExistsInOrg -->|Yes| userExistsInOrg{user exists in a Organization?}
  checkUserExistsInOrg -->|No| checkClientInUserRelationship
- userExistsInOrg -->|Yes| authenticate["call authentication-rest-service"] authenticate --> getRoles[get roles for user] userExistsInOrg -->|No| checkClientUserRelationship["check if client is associated to user only?"]
+ userExistsInOrg -->|Yes| authenticate["call authentication-rest-service"] authenticate --> getRoles[get roles for user] userExistsInOrg -->|No| checkClientUserRelationship
 ```